whitgroves/pokegold-remix/README.md

 Similar to Blue Remix, Gold was the gen 2 game I made memories with, so I decided to go with my favorite.

 ## Why Not Crystal?
-I don't like the Suicune plot, plus Crystal Legacy is far more comprehensive than what I can build.
+~~I don't like the Suicune plot, plus Crystal Legacy is far more comprehensive than what I can build.~~ Nostalgia

 That said, if you'd like to play Crystal Legacy with the remixed types and learnsets, you can follow [Example 4](#example-4-the-good-one) below.